dotnet/docs/docs/core/tools/dotnet-watch.md

 The `dotnet watch` command is a file watcher.
 When it detects a change that is supported for [hot reload](#hot-reload), it hot reloads the specified application.
 When it detects an unsupported change, it restarts the application.
 This process enables fast iterative development from the command line.

 While running `dotnet watch`, you can force the app to rebuild and restart by pressing Ctrl+R in the command shell.
+This feature is available only while the app is running.
+For example, if you run `dotnet watch` on a console app that ends before you press Ctrl+R, pressing Ctrl+R has no effect.
+However, in that case `dotnet watch` is still watching files and will restart the app if a file is updated.

 ## Arguments